scuzzydude/asimov/asimov.md

 Using the same fine-art appreciation rate of 13.6% we used for our museum example, over 40 years, the vig on the per-capita value of the art in the Louvre is € 280,000.
 Pretty good, where the average home price in France is €300,000.
 If you could hold out for another ten years, the compounding adds up to over a million euro -- enough for a nice house and a retirement.

 One way to do it would be to scoot the Louvre and give a proportional amount of scoot to each and every adult citizen *of* France.
 Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the value and responsibility for the National Treasure of France will have been redistributed to the people of the world.
 As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
-Diplomatically, a good play for the government, as it retains possession of the contents of the Louvre.
+Diplomatically, a good play for the government, as it retains possession of the contents of the Louvre -- a major driver of tourism.
 Not so great for Wesley, Jean-Luc's offspring.
 Jean-Luc spent all his share of the national treasure on hookers, blow and Earl Grey tea.
 Nothing left to pass on to Wesley.

 Is there a better way?
 What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France.[^16] Once, the baby reaches majority age, he can sell the scoot or hold it -- totally voluntary.
 Once the citizen dies, the assigned that scoot ceases to exists, no matter who holds it.
 Now, you've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national treasure as long as possible for the pure genius appreciation factor.
-Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^17]
+Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^17] This scoot-chain would also serve as a national registery and replace need for a census of citizens.

 I suspect the more likely path for those countries with a nostalgia for runaway inflation would be for the government just to scoot National Treasures directly, holding on to as much as possible, but diluting the scoot whenever the government spends more than it should.
 Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
 Might work, no modern democracy would ever elect a complete idiot.

 ### Royal Treasure

-In a modern world, it is sort of ridiculous to have a royal family in a functioning democracy, but hey, the British can do what they want, and they gave us Led Zeppelin, so I'll give some advice as a return.
-Americans, we're here to help.
+In a modern world, it is sort of ridiculous to have a royal family in a functioning democracy, but hey, the British can do what they want.
+But since they gave us Led Zeppelin, so I'll give some advice as a return.
+Americans, we're always grateful and here to help.

-First, you could divide up all the royal estates and castles and historical monuments and castles, all the jewelry and art that you consider not the property of the Queen herself but belongs to the British people.
+First, you could divide up all the royal estates and castles and historical monuments and castles, all the jewelry and art that you consider not the property of the Queen herself but belonging to the British people.
 While you're doing this inventory, you can return all the artwork stolen from the colonies.
 Make a National Treasure from this inventory.

 #### Scoot of the Crown

 Take everything that is leftover, the personal residences of the Queen and her offspring, the summer homes, her personal jewelry, and all that, and create a Scoot of Crown (SOC).
 The ISO will be sold to the British people who want to be responsible for the royal family.
 There are plenty of Americans who prefer the Windsors to the Kardashians, so you could open the scoot globally.
 When the SOC runs out of money, the Queen must start signing autographs or collecting speaking fees, or the scoot could be diluted with another sale.
-Maybe Parliament is charged £100 each time the PM stops by for tea.
+Maybe Parliament is charged £1000 each time the PM stops by for tea.

 In any case, the Crown can exist as long there are people willing to be responsible for it.
 It's a scoot of the *Crown* so maybe the current monarch serves as the **scootee** and has the duty to preserve the history of genius of the kings and queens of England.
 Many of them did some great things.
 If you've watched the historically accurate docu-series *The Tudors*, you would know King Henry VIII was the inventor of the modern-day divorce industry.
+Maybe awarding a knighthood becomes like the Nobel prize for barristers.

 ## Amnesty